its-ashu-otf/Manage-Driver-Updates/README.md

 ## Features
 - Can Enable The Driver Update & Can Also Disable Them
 - Works on Windows Home Edition Too because it simply uses registry editor.
 - Useful for AMD users in cases where their driver gets automatically updated by Windows Update.
+- Disables Windows Driver Update Server
+- Disables Hardware Info Collection By Microsoft

 ## Screenshots